celery/celery/docs/userguide/signals.rst

 * request

-    This is a :class:`~celery.worker.job.Request` instance, and not ``task.request``.
+    This is a :class:`~celery.worker.request.Request` instance, and not ``task.request``.
 When using the prefork pool this signal is dispatched in the parent process, so ``task.request`` is not available and should not be used.
 Use this object instead, which should have many